Sentry Page Protection

 - a 60% loss requires a 150% gain to return to breakeven

-This is why it is so important to not let losses continue in the face of a bear market decline and why we advocate phased movements into cash as our 5-factor model reverts towards Red.
+This is why it is so important to not let losses continue in the face of a bear market decline and why we advocate phased movements into cash as our 5-factor model reverts to Red.
 The below graphic represents how we move within equity markets through a complete sine-wave market cycle:

 World Regional Equity Monitor